 Animal and plant proteins are light enough to be carried in the air and difficult to see.
-These proteins accumulate on the membranes in the eyes, nose and mouth.
+These proteins accumulate on the membranes in the eyes, nose, and mouth.
 Particles such as pollen, fungus, animal hair, dust, and membranes also accumulate.
 Especially in the early spring pollen and trees cause allergic rhinitis.
 In addition, bacteria that mold bread and fruit, dry leaves, meadows, seeds, and straw cause allergic rhinitis.

-How often is the Allergic Rhinitis seen?
+How often is Allergic Rhinitis seen?

 There are many allergic diseases.
 Allergic rhinitis is one of the most common of these diseases.
-Approximately 20% of the society suffers from this problem.
-This disease is a type of illness which is mild for some and severe for others.
+Approximately 20% of society suffers from this problem.
+This disease is a type of illness that is mild for some and severe for others.
 It affects negatively the quality of life of patients with allergic rhinitis.
-As it can be seen in later years, it generally occurs between 1 and 20 years old.
+As can be seen in later years, it generally occurs between 1 and 20 years old.
 It is possible to encounter a similar disease in the family.

 Allergic Rhinitis Types

-Allergic rhinitis disease can be categorized according to the various factors.
+Allergic rhinitis disease can be categorized according to various factors.
 We can explain the types of allergic rhinitis as follows;

-- Seasonal Allergic Rhinitis (also known as the hay fever): It is the name given to allergic rhinitis triggered by factors such as tree pollen that occurs in a certain season.
+- Seasonal Allergic Rhinitis (also known as hay fever): It is the name given to allergic rhinitis triggered by factors such as tree pollen that occurs in a certain season.
 This season is usually spring and patients are more comfortable in other seasons.